Viña Delmar: Early years

 Viña Delmar was born Alvina Louise Croter on January 29, 1903, in Brooklyn, New York, the daughter of vaudeville performers Isaac "Ike" Croter and Jennie A. Croter, née Guran or Guerin.
 Her parents were regulars on the vaudeville circuit as well as performers in the Yiddish theater in New York City and other major cities in the United States.
 Ike Croter went by the stage name of "Charlie Hoey" (or "Chas Hoey"), and formed half of the musical duo "Hoey and Lee," alongside partner Harry Lee.
 Jennie Croter was a chorus girl and singer who performed under the name "Jean Powell" (or "Jeanne Powell").

 As a child, Delmar was taken along by her parents as they performed on the vaudeville circuit in the United States.
 At the age of three weeks, she was in San Francisco, with the top drawer of her mother's trunk used as a cradle.
 In 1911, when Delmar was eight, her mother retired from the stage, and the family settled in the Flatbush neighborhood of Brooklyn.
 Not long afterwards, on September 13, 1916, her mother died, and with her father, Viña moved to the Bronx.
 She attended public schools only until the age of 13.
 By age 16, she was appearing on the vaudeville stage.
 With her stage career struggling—Delmar deemed herself "not a good actress"—she took on various employments in the 1920s, including theater usher, typist, switchboard operator, and assistant manager of a moving picture house in Harlem.
 Sardonically, playing off her failings on the stage, she noted "I was a notable success as an usher."

 In 1921, Viña married a man named Albert Zimmerman, a radio announcer and writer.
 Around the time of the marriage, Zimmerman was using the name Eugene Delmar or Gene Delmar, perhaps as a stage name.
 Viña readily assumed the Delmar surname as well, and it became her de facto name.
 Zimmerman, apparently, formally changed his name to Eugene Delmar in July 1929, though conclusive evidence of this action is lacking.

 The Delmars gained a brief moment of national attention in June 1921 when Viña, on a gag, placed an advertisement to "rent" her husband for a year.
 The stunt, apparently due to financial hardship, led to a story that quickly spread throughout the United States.
 The ad read: "FOR RENT One husband.
 Terms, $5,000 a year.
 Qualifications: Handsome, lovely disposition, great adaptability, stay home nights, beautiful singing voice, wonderful ballroom dancer, superior education VINA DELMAR (Mrs. Gene Delmar)" Viña's explanation for the advertisement was reported in some accounts: "Gene is a writer," she said of her husband.
 "He writes lovely poems to me and wants to write other things.
 Of course, he couldn’t support us yet on writing."
-The publication that ran the original advertisement wasn't identified in the newspaper reports of 1928 and remains unidentified.
+The publication that ran the original advertisement was not identified in the newspaper reports of 1928 and remains unidentified.